 Below is the council's corporate privacy notice.
-For specific services' privacy notices, see the Related Information box on this page.
+For specific services' privacy notices, and corporate data protection policies, see the Related Information box on this page.

 London Borough of Merton Corporate Privacy Notice